-At the start of 2016 nine states-the United States, Russia, the United Kingdom, France, China, India, Pakistan, Israel and the Democratic People's Republic of Korea (DPRK, or North Korea)-possessed approximately 15 395 nuclear weapons, of which 4120 were deployed with operational forces (see table 16.1).
+At the start of 2015, nine states-the United States, Russia, the United Kingdom, France, China, India, Pakistan, Israel and the Democratic People's Republic of Korea (DPRK, or North Korea)-possessed approximately 15 850 nuclear weapons, of which 4300 were deployed with operational forces (see table 11.1).
 Roughly 1800 of these weapons are kept in a state of high operational alert.

-Overall inventories of nuclear warheads are declining, primarily due to the USA and Russia continuing the drawdown of their nuclear arsenals as a result of the 2010 Treaty on Measures for the Further Reduction and Limitation of Strategic Offensive Arms (New START) and to unilateral reductions.
-The pace of reductions appears to be slowing compared with a decade ago, however, and neither party has made significant reductions in its deployed strategic nuclear forces since New START entered into force in February 2011.
-Furthermore, both the USA and Russia have extensive and expensive modernization programmes under way for their remaining nuclear delivery systems, warheads and production facilities (see sections I and II).
+Inventories of nuclear warheads are declining, primarily due to the USA and Russia continuing the drawdown of their nuclear arsenals as a result of the 2010 Treaty on Measures for the Further Reduction and Limitation of Strategic Offensive Arms (New START) and of unilateral reductions.
+The pace of reductions appears to be slowing compared with a decade ago, however, and neither party has made substantial reductions in its deployed strategic nuclear forces since New START entered into force in February 2011.

-The nuclear arsenals of the other nuclear-armed states are considerably smaller (see sections III-IX), but all are either developing or deploying new weapon systems or have announced their intention to do so.
-China has embarked on a long-term modernization programme focused on making qualitative improvements to its nuclear forces rather than on significantly increasing their size.
-India and Pakistan are both expanding their nuclear weapon stockpiles as well as developing land-, sea- and air-based missile delivery systems.
-Israel, which neither officially confirms nor denies that it possesses nuclear weapons, is testing a long-range nuclear-capable ballistic missile.
-North Korea continues to prioritize its military nuclear programme but it is not known whether it has developed an operational nuclear warhead that can be carried by a ballistic missile.
+Both the USA and Russia have extensive and expensive modernization programmes under way for their remaining nuclear delivery systems, warheads and production facilities (see sections I and II).
+The nuclear arsenals of the other nuclear-armed states are considerably smaller (see sections III-IX), but all are either developing or deploying new weapons or have announced their intention to do so.
+China has embarked on a modernization programme as part of its long-standing minimum deterrence strategy.
+India and Pakistan are both expanding their nuclear weapon stockpiles as well as their missile delivery capabilities, while Israel is testing a long-range nuclear-capable ballistic missile.
+North Korea appears to be improving its military nuclear capability but it is not known whether it has developed a nuclear warhead that can be carried by a ballistic missile.

 The existence of reliable information on the status of the nuclear arsenals and capabilities of the nuclear-armed states varies considerably.
 The USA has disclosed substantial information about its stockpile and forces, and the UK and France have also declared some information.
 Even though it shares such information with the USA, Russia does not otherwise disclose the detailed breakdown of its forces counted under New START.
 The US Government has stopped publishing detailed information about Russian and Chinese nuclear forces.
 China remains highly non-transparent, and little information is publicly available about its nuclear forces and weapon production complex.
-The govern-
+The governments of India and Pakistan make statements about some of their